Intevation/intelmq-mailgen/README.md

      - `${ticket_number}`

-  - Addtional substitutions for CSV-based formats:
+  - Additional substitutions for CSV-based formats:

      - `${events_as_csv}` for the CSV-formatted event data.
 This is only useful in the body.